6 Business Skills You Need (And How To Improve Them)

-Business skills are an important component of workplace success.
-Whether you’re a business owner or an employee, possessing certain competencies can help you positively impact the efficiency, performance and productivity of an organization.
+Business skills allow individuals to thrive in the workplace and make meaningful strategic contributions.
+Whether you're a business owner or an employee, possessing certain competencies can help you positively impact the efficiency, performance and productivity of an organization.
 Understanding these capabilities and how to hone your expertise can help you qualify for a variety of corporate roles.

-In this article, we discuss what business skills are, provide a list of examples, describe how you can improve them and review how to highlight them throughout the application process.
+In this article, we define what business skills are, provide a list of six examples, describe how you can improve them and review how to highlight them throughout the application process.

 What are business skills?